 Another one of the best cheap microphones we have for you is the Samson Go, which is essential for those on the go making videos.
 When it comes to cheap microphones, this is a fantastic choice.
 The versatility of the Samson Go helps make it really unique, and in general, I love Samson microphone for my budget-friendly purchases.

 The first aspect of the Samson Go that I love is the portability.
-If you're doing Vlogs or any other travel-based / outdoors work, this microphone should probably be your last stop because it's the best on the list for that type of work, hands down.
-The small size is competitive given the power this microphone is capable of.
+If you're doing Vlogs or any other travel-based / outdoors work, this microphone should probably be your last stop because it's the best on the list for that type of work.
+The small size is competitive, given the power this microphone is capable of.

-Third on our list of the best cheap microphones is the Snowball Black iCE USB, a favorite amongst beginner & hobby YouTubers.
-The sound offered by this (very) interesting-looking USB microphone is really impressive for this price point, which is not surprising coming from Blue.
-I first purchased this microphone when recording videos and found it to offer a massive quality boost over the typical built-in computer microphone.
+Third on our list of the best cheap microphones is the Snowball iCE, a favorite amongst beginner & hobby YouTubers.
+The sound offered by this (very) interesting-looking USB microphone is awe-inspiring for this price point, which is not surprising coming from Blue.
+When recording videos, I first purchased this microphone and found it to offer a massive quality boost over the typical built-in computer microphone.

 The next choice on our list of the best cheap microphones is the Jlab Audio Talk Go USB Microphone, a feature-rich & affordable USB condenser microphone.
-The way I look at this microphone is like an affordable alternative to the Blue Yeti series.
+This microphone is an affordable alternative to the Blue Yeti series.
 We've compared the two in the past and found a lot of similarities though Blue came out on top with a quality edge.

-Another one of the best microphones for live vocals is the Shure SM58 Cardioid Dynamic Vocal Microphone, the older sibling to the SM48-LC mentioned earlier.
+Another one of the best microphones for live vocals is the Shure SM58, the older sibling to the SM48-LC mentioned earlier.
 There's no way I can have a list of the best cheap microphones without mentioning this legendary & affordable vocal mic!
-This microphone is a little more expensive, though the quality is impeccable and it's one of the most popular & widely used live microphones in the world.
+This microphone is a little more expensive, though the quality is impeccable, and it's one of the most popular & widely used live microphones in the world.

 As we've said before, when you're looking for the best cheap microphone, Shure is always a good option because they know how to over-deliver quality.
-The Shure SM58 Cardioid Dynamic Vocal Microphone offers a lot of useful features for live vocals, such as an internal shock mount to reduce handling noises, and a built-in spherical wind with pop-filter.
+The Shure SM58 offers a lot of valuable features for live vocals, such as an internal shock mount to reduce handling noises and a built-in spherical wind with pop filter.

 If you’re looking for the best microphone for vocals, the Shure SM58 features a brightened midrange and bass roll-off, giving the illusion of depth and accuracy.
 However, I've personally had success using it for voice-over work and YouTube videos.
 This is one of the best cheap microphones featured on the list, and we can't say enough great things about it.

-For podcasting and videos, you must check out the Audio-Technica AT2020 Cardioid Medium-diaphragm Condenser Microphone, easily one of the best cheap microphones.
-In the podcasting space, this microphone is one of the most popular choices for both beginners and professionals, as the quality is incredible for this price point, and it's really easy to work with.
+For podcasting and videos, you must check out the Audio-Technica AT2020, easily one of the best cheap microphones.
+This microphone is one of the most popular choices for beginners and professionals in the podcasting space.
+The quality is incredible for this price point, and it's effortless to use.

-This side-addressed condenser microphone is visually stunning, giving you the confidence of working with a quality mic.
+This side-addressed condenser microphone is visually stunning, giving you the confidence to work with a quality mic.
 Audio-Technica is another brand that has set the stage for affordable microphones, and while this is an XLR mic (as opposed to USB), the inconvenience is going to be worth it for those who are serious about getting the best quality.

 With a high SPL, the AT2020 provides a wide dynamic range of versatility, ideal for home studios and video audio.
-There’s also a wide-range frequency response for serious depth in your audio, with crisp highs and warm lows.
-If you're looking for one of the best cheap microphones for podcasts, this is an essential choice.
+Your audio also has a wide-range frequency response for serious depth, with crisp highs and warm lows.
+This is an important choice if you're looking for one of the best cheap microphones for podcasts.

-The last microphone on the list of the best cheap microphones is the AKG P120 High Performance Recording Microphone, which some home-studio aficionados would call the best condenser mic under 200.
+The last microphone on the list of the best cheap microphones is the AKG P120, which some home-studio aficionados would call the best condenser mic under 200.
 The sensitivity of this microphone is similar to what you'll get from a studio microphone, with superior accuracy and depth.

-The AKG P120 works as both a vocal mic and instrument mic.
-We wouldn't recommend using it for live vocals, but for home studios, it makes a fine addition.
-When it comes to finding the best condenser mic under 200, I always include this one because of its sound quality which is comparable to mics almost double the cost.
+The AKG P120 works as both a vocal mic and an instrument mic.
+We wouldn't recommend using it for live vocals, but it makes a fine addition for home studios.
+When it comes to finding the best condenser mic under 200, I always include this one because of its sound quality comparable to mics, which are almost double the cost.

-While a bit more expensive, the AKG P220 is similar but a little more power, and is also one of the best AKG microphones on the market.
+While a bit more expensive, the AKG P220 is similar but has a little more power and is also one of the best AKG microphones on the market.
 Both microphones were developed for home studios on a budget, and they do a fine job at that.
-They're a little less versatile in my opinion, as I wouldn't choose to use them for voice-over work, but for singing and instruments, this is one of the better choices for the best cheap microphones.
+They're a little less versatile, as I wouldn't choose to use them for voice-over work, but for singing and instruments, this is one of the better choices for the best cheap microphones.

 We could go on and on about the best cheap microphones, but who are the Musician Nerds, and why are we qualified to talk on this subject?
 As our name suggests, we are very passionate musicians.
 We have been working with audio equipment from a hobbyist standpoint from an early age, and our founder, Adrian, has been recording music since he was a little kid.
 He has experience from both a budget home-studio perspective and being in professional-grade studios, allowing for unique insights on the importance of audio equipment.
-Furthermore, as "nerds", we love gaming, streaming, and listening to podcasts, and so we have an even deeper love for microphones used in those settings.
+Furthermore, as "nerds," we love gaming, streaming, and listening to podcasts, so we deeply love microphones used in those settings.

 Finding a quality condenser microphone on a budget typically proves to be more challenging than finding a good dynamic.
-The complexity of condenser microphones requires fine craftsmanship, which is why a lot of people think the best cheap microphones are dynamic, but that's not always the case.
-As we've discussed at great lengths in our article What Is A Condenser Microphone, the accuracy of these microphones depends on capacitance recorded by the sensitivity of the inner components.
+The complexity of condenser microphones requires fine craftsmanship, which is why many people think the best cheap microphones are dynamic, but that's not always the case.
+As you may know, the accuracy of these microphones depends on the capacitance recorded by the sensitivity of the inner components.

-Finding a condenser microphone under 200 that is high enough quality to impress can be a bit challenging, but not impossible.
-As we've seen on the list above, there are a few good choices such as the AKG P120 High Performance Recording Microphone or the Audio-Technica AT2020 Cardioid Medium-diaphragm Condenser Microphone.
+Finding a condenser microphone under 200 high enough quality to impress can be challenging but not impossible.
+As we've seen on the list above, a few good choices are the AKG P120 or the Audio-Technica AT2020.
 Both of these microphones have the potential to bring studio quality to your home setup, and with extra equipment, you can further enhance the experience.

 While a preamp can help, the best solution is noise-proofing.
-After you take a look at this article on How To Reduce Echo In A Room, you may realize it isn't all that hard.
-A lot of this can be done as a DIY project with items you already own.
-Touring artists have been known to use their hotel beds and pillows to make soundproofing.
+After you take a look at this article on How To Reduce Echo In A Room, you may realize it isn't the hardest DIY project.
+Touring artists have used their hotel beds and pillows to make soundproofing.

-Finding the best cheap microphones does not always mean you're going to get poor quality.
-There are so many good options in this day and age no matter what your budget is.
-It's important to understand what you need it for as every microphone is different.
+Finding the best cheap microphones does not always mean you're getting poor quality.
+There are so many good options in this day and age, no matter your budget.
+It's essential to understand what you need it for, as every microphone is different.
 The best microphone for live vocals can be drastically different than what you use in your home studio.

-We hope to have provided some value in your microphone buying decisions.
 What did you think of our list?
 Do you think we missed a great choice?
-We're always open to feedback on our selections, and will test out any recommendations!
+We're always open to feedback on our selections and will test out any recommendations!
+We hope to have provided some value in your microphone buying decisions.